cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

 This sampling package **only** supports Google [Health Connect](https://health.google/health-connect-android/).
 To configure your app to use Health Connect, follow the documentation on the [`health`](https://pub.dev/packages/health#health-connect-android-option-2) package and on the [Android Developer page](https://developer.android.com/guide/health-and-fitness/health-connect/get-started).

-Note that Health Connect requires API level 34 and quite some edits to the `Manifest.xml` file, including declaring permissions to access health data.
+Note that Health Connect requires API level 34 and quite some edits to the `Manifest.xml` file, including declaring permissions to **all** the health data types you want to access.
 Read more on [Health Connect data types and permissions](https://developer.android.com/health-and-fitness/guides/health-connect/plan/data-types).
+If you are targeting SDK levels < 34 make sure to install the Health Connect app.
+Read more on the ["Get started with Health Connect "](https://developer.android.com/health-and-fitness/guides/health-connect/develop/get-started) page.

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"